GLACIS·EU AI Act series·CISO·Updated April 2026

 Identified compliance gaps, resource requirements, timeline risks

-Implementation Checklist for CISOs
+Implementation checklist for CISOs

 Use this checklist to track your organization’s progress toward EU AI Act compliance: